Prominent African Americans

 Frank Snowden, U.S. Army (1885-1977) — During World War II, Snowden was the senior African American officer at Camp Lee, Virginia, where he advised the Army on race relations.
 He subsequently held several civilian positions in the Army.
 His son, Frank Snowden Jr., was a pre-eminent scholar of classics and recipient of the National Humanities Medal.
 (Section 12, Grave 8471-3)

 O.S.B.
 Wall, U.S. Army (1825-1891) — Orindatus Simon Bolivar Wall was the mixed-race son of a white plantation owner and an enslaved woman.
-During the Civil War, he was commissioned as a captain in the U.S. Army, one of the first African Americans to achieve that rank — and one of approximately 100 black officers during the Civil War.
-After the war, he received a law degree from Howard University, became Washington D.C.'s first black justice of the peace and was elected twice to the city's legislative assembly, representing a white district.
+During the Civil War, he was commissioned as a captain in the U.S. Army, one of the first African Americans to achieve that rank — and one of approximately 100 African American officers during the Civil War.
+After the war, he received a law degree from Howard University, became Washington D.C.'s first African American justice of the peace and was elected twice to the city's legislative assembly, representing a white district.
 (Section 1, Grave 124-B)